pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/QUBO.md

 ### Problem formulation

-we can formulat the Max-Cut problem as combinatorial optimization problem with no reference whatsoever to graphy, edges, or vertices.
+We can formulate the Max-Cut problem as combinatorial optimization problem with no reference whatsoever to graphy, edges, or vertices.
 To do that, we assign vairable $z_i$ to each vertix $i=0, \cdots, n-1$ of the graph.
 Variables $z_i$ will take value $1$ or $-1$.
 Each assignment of values to the variables determines a cut: {==vertices whose variable take value $1$ will be in one set and vertices whose variables take value $-1$ will be in the other one.==}

 The key observation to formulate Max-Cut as a combinatorial optimization problem is that {==**edge is cut if and only if $z_{j}z_{k}=1$** This is because if two vertices are in the same set, then either $z_{j} = z_{k} = 1$ or $z_{j} = z_{k} = 1$ and, consequently, $z_{j}z_{k}=1$.==}